-Puppy diarrhea isn't always serious but when it is, it can be life-threatening.
-If your puppy has a bout of diarrhea it's important not to ignore it.
+Puppy diarrhoea isn't always serious but when it is, it can be life-threatening.
+If your puppy has a bout of diarrhoea it's important not to ignore it.
 Understand the difference between what's serious (and needs the immediate attention of your vet) and what's not so serious (and which can be treated by you).

 You'll soon know about it if your puppy has diarrhea, especially if he's not yet fully house-trained!

 More often than not, there's usually nothing to worry about and he'll soon be back to normal in a day or two.
 However, it's always good to know what may have caused your puppy's diarrhea, when it's safe to simply monitor it and when it's imperative that you act immediately.

 With cases of puppy diarrhea, the best advice I can give is this, don't ignore it and hope it will go away.